Phase transition for invariant measures of the focusing Schr\"odinger equation: Introduction

 In this context, the choice of imposing a mass threshold proportional to the size $L$ of the torus is fairly natural, due to the translation-invariance of the measure.
-Indeed, we do not expect it to be possible to obtain a non-trivial translation-invariant limit without imposing this condition.
 Moreover, regarding the convergence to the Ornstein-Uhlenbeck process in (iii) and (iv), the restriction $\NN > \frac{1}{2\sqrt\alpha}$ seems to be substantial, since one has that

 exponentially fast as $L \to \infty$, see \eqref{LDE}.
-Therefore, for $\NN \le \frac{1}{2\sqrt\alpha}$, we do not expect convergence to the Ornstein-Uhlenbeck measure (with the same $\alpha$), and that the behaviour of the measure $\rho_L$ to be dominated by mass cutoff, even (slightly) above the parameter $\beta_0$.
+Therefore, for $\NN < \frac{1}{2\sqrt\alpha}$, we do not expect convergence to the Ornstein-Uhlenbeck measure (with the same $\alpha$), and that the behaviour of the measure $\rho_L$ to be dominated by mass cutoff, even (slightly) above the parameter $\beta_0$.

 The most striking result in Theorem \ref{thm:list} is the phase transition happening at the critical case.
 The existence and description of this phase transition has a somewhat troubled history.
-On the basis of numerical simulations, in their original work, Lebowitz, Rose, and Speer suggested that such a transition might occur, depending on the particular vale of a certain quantity, see \cite[Section 3.3]{Lebowitz1988}.
+On the basis of numerical simulations, in their original work, Lebowitz, Rose, and Speer suggested that such a transition might occur, depending on the particular value of a certain quantity, see \cite[Section 3.3]{Lebowitz1988}.
 However, in our context, this quantity corresponds exactly to $(\NN L)^{-1}$, which in view of Theorem \ref{thm:list}, it is not the critical quantity that determines the phase transition.\footnote{In order to relate the quantities of the two papers, one just needs to make the change of variable $u = T^\frac12 v$.} This problem was then tackled by McKean in \cite{McKean1995}, who considered the case $\gamma = 0$, $p=4$.
 However, his proof contained a mistake, and provided an incorrect result.
-Finally, the problem with $\gamma=0, p=4$ was solved by Rider \cite{doi:10.1002/cpa.10043}, who showed that no phase transition occurs and that the measure converges to the trivial measure $\delta_{u=0}$, by showing a slightly weaker version of concentration phenomenon provided by Theorem \ref{thm:list}, (iv).
+Finally, the problem with $\gamma=0, p=4$ was solved by Rider \cite{doi:10.1002/cpa.10043}, who showed that no phase transition occurs and that the measure converges to the trivial measure $\delta_{u=0}$, by showing a slightly weaker version of concentration phenomenon provided by Theorem \ref{thm:list}, (i).